nickysaini/kubernetes-the-hard-way-on-Azure-ARM-Template-/docs/differences-to-original.md

 # Differences between original and this solution

-Platform: I use VirtualBox to setup a local cluster, the original one uses GCP
+Platform: I use Azure VMs and all infra get provisioned using ARM Template, the original one uses GCP and Mumshad used Virtual box.

-Nodes: 2 Master and 2 Worker vs 2 Master and 3 Worker nodes
+Nodes: 1,3,5 Master and Worker as defined in Parametes

 Configure 1 worker node normally and the second one with TLS bootstrap

-Node Names: I use worker-1 worker-2 instead of worker-0 worker-1
+Node Names: I use worker0 worker1 same apply to master node as well.

-IP Addresses: I use statically assigned IPs on private network
+IP Addresses: I use statically assigned IPs on private network assigned from Vnet

 Certificate File Names: I use <name>.crt for public certificate and <name>.key for private key file.
 Whereas original one uses <name>-.pem for certificate and <name>-key.pem for private key.